 We all know the age-old weight loss adage; ‘move more, eat less’, but now it seems it may not be the best advice, especially if you’re over 40.

-A new study has revealed that just a 30 percent drop in calories, equivalent to 1400 calories per day for women, combined with exercise, could lead to bone density loss.
+A study in 2019 revealed that just a 30 percent drop in calories, equivalent to 1400 calories per day for women, combined with exercise, could lead to bone density loss.

 The study was conducted by researchers at The University of North Carolina, who compared the effects of exercise on mice fed a standard diet and a diet with 30 percent less calories than normal.
 The results showed that although exercise increased bone mass on mice fed a normal diet, it actually had the opposite effect on mice fed the fewer calories.